pitt-cdm/soundscape--tyllerbarner/ASSETS.md

               My friends Jerry, Thia, Sophie and Joe all gave me permission to use their voices as customers (see end of                      soundscape for their verbal permission)\

 Need: sound of coffee pouring Solution: find sound effect online (received)
-                Pouring Coffee Sound 	(https://soundcloud.com/voteprime/pouring-coffee) I received this sound from                           Soundcloud, off of the resources page that you gave us.\
+                Pouring Coffee Sound 	(https://soundcloud.com/voteprime/pouring-coffee) I received this sound from                           Soundcloud by the user Adam Gerard, off of the resources page that you gave us.\

 Need: Sound of cash register Solution: I recorded the sound of a cash register from the Hillman Coffee Cart \

-Need: Mystery Sound Soulution: I used the mystery sound to signify coffee beans being poured into an espresso machine in a                    section of my soundcloud\
+Need: Mystery Sound Soulution: I used the mystery sound to signify coffee beans being poured into an espresso machine in a                    section of my soundscape\

 Need: Background Music Solution: Background music (https://www.jamendo.com/track/1166943/coffee-break) I received this song                    called "Coffee Break (2014)" from the artist ANDREA TORTI under the CC-BY-NC-SA License.\